andyarensman/prepacker-app/README.md

 - To get a cool looking gradient for the header, I found a picture of a mountain skyline and grabbed the color of the bottom, middle, and top, then recreated the effect using the color values.
 - The PrePacker logo was made with Adobe's logo maker - very cool free software.
 - I decided to use css modules and keep them in a separate styles folder to help keep myself organized.
 I still kept the index.css file for some global things.
-The index-alt.css file is left over from a scrolling feature I may try to add back in later.

 <a id="deploy"></a>